-Marking history: the Pulitzer Prize | DW | 16.04.2018
+Marking history: the Pulitzer Prize | DW | 09.05.2022

 In 1917, the first Pulitzer Prize for Reporting went to Herbert Bayard Swope for articles that had appeared in the New York World the previous year titled "Inside the German Empire."
 Reporting from Germany in the early years of World War I, Swope later went on to become the paper's editor-in-chief.
 His advice to journalists might be well-taken today: "I can't give you a sure-fire formula for success, but I can give you a formula for failure: try to please everybody all the time."

 In 1924, Robert Frost won the first of his four Pulitzer Prizes with his fourth volume of poetry.
 "New Hampshire: A Poem with Notes and Grace Notes" is an upbeat portrayal of life in New England.
-"A complete poem is one where an emotion finds the thought and the thought finds the words," wrote Frost, whose thought-provoking statement almost sounds like a commentary on the current age of alternative facts: "Most of the change we think we see in life is due to truths being in and out of favor," he wrote in a letter in 1916.
+"A complete poem is one where an emotion finds the thought and the thought finds the words," wrote Frost, whose thought-provoking statements almost sound like a commentary on current-day fake news: "Most of the change we think we see in life is due to truths being in and out of favor," he wrote in a letter in 1916.

-John Steinbeck's "The Grapes of Wrath" is one of the most-discussed American novels of the 20th century
+John Steinbeck's 'The Grapes of Wrath' is one of the most-discussed American novels of the 20th century

 In 1940, John Steinbeck won a Pulitzer for his novel of the previous year, "The Grapes of Wrath," a realistic depiction of the desperate plight of tenant farmers in the 1930s.
 Steinbeck famously said, "I want to put a tag of shame on the greedy bastards who are responsible for this," meaning the Great Depression.
 The novel is an indictment of rampant capitalism.
-"The quality of owning freezes you forever into 'I,' and cuts you off forever from the 'we'," is one memorable quote from the novel.
+"The quality of owning freezes you forever into 'I,' and cuts you off forever from the 'we,'" is one memorable quote from the novel.

 In 1957, John F. Kennedy won a Pulitzer for his 1955 book, "Profiles in Courage," depicting eight historic members of the US Senate who demonstrated integrity in the face of opposition.
 Then himself a senator, Kennedy went on to become the 35th President of the United States.